The University of North Carolina at Chapel Hill

 For more information on these and other benefits for military connected students, please see the Office of the University Registrar’s web page on veteran’s services.

+The University Approved Absence Office and Dean of Students office DO NOT issue University Approved Absences for final exams.
 DO NOT SUBMIT AN ONLINE REQUEST FOR UNIVERSITY APPROVED ABSENCES FOR FINAL EXAMS.

 This website uses cookies and similar technologies to understand visitor experiences.
 By using this website, you consent to UNC-Chapel Hill’s cookie usage in accordance with their Privacy Notice.